peurKe/apocalyptic_translatorZ/README.md

   - Added CS JSON translation DB files

 - v0.2.0
-  - ⚠️ Now, a single executable installer for all games and all languages
+  - ⚠️ Now, a single executable installer for all games and all subtitle languages
   - 🚀 Added detailed installation procedure with screenshots to the README.md file
   - 🚀 Added JSON translation database files in Japanese and Korean processed by DeepL and Google
   - 🚀 Added JSON translation database file in German processed by DeepL (request from @blankfx on Discord)
   - 🚀 Updated all JSON translation DB files
   - 🚀 Added a translation missing string (default '(!)') used when a translation is failed
   - 🚀 Added count for translation failed at the very end of script execution
-  - 🚀 Added flush for JSON data into the JSON file after each language has been processed
+  - 🚀 Added flush for JSON data into the JSON file after each subtitle language has been processed
   - 🚀 Added a JSON 'state' key in JSON database file with the current state ('IN PROGRESS' or 'DONE')
   - 🚀 Added a context value for ZONAORIGIN translation and DeepL translator
   - 🚀 Added a tool to check for unsupported Latin characters in JSON database files and ensure that translation IDs into JSON database file are compliant